 Thanks to Nick Patrick, Emma Tangoren, and Aayush Upadhyay for reading drafts of this essay.

 I would estimate that the contacts are approximately representative of the population.
-There are a lot of senior undergraduates in my contact list, but within each class cohort there is an appropriate mix of guys/girls and technical/non-technical people.
+There are a lot of junior and senior undergraduates in my contact list, but within each class cohort there is an appropriate mix of guys/girls and technical/non-technical people.

 (UPDATE: Thanks to Jenna Wortham for interviewing me for her New York Times piece on Snapchat.
 It’s the first article in the mainstream press that focuses on the app’s social dynamics instead of sexting.)